Free Knitting Patterns for Dolls

 Each project consists of abbreviations, materials needed, section by section, and row by row instructions.
 Tetyana is meticulous.
 She also included pictures of each completed part.
 There is no guessing with her patterns.

 Tetyana uses some unique techniques to shape her dolls.
 Even experienced knitters might learn a few new tricks.
-She uses specific yarns for all her dolls.
-They are DMC Woolly, DMC Natura, and DMC Natura XL.
+Get the book from Amazon.

 Happy knitting!